Helvella acetabulum: Distribution and habitat

 The fruit bodies grows solitary, scattered, or clustered together on soil in both coniferous and deciduous woods, typically in spring and summer.
 A preference for growing in association with coast live oak (Quercus agrifolia) has been noted for Californian populations.

+Potential toxicity

+The edibility of the fruit bodies is often listed as unknown, but consumption of this fungus is not recommended as similar species in the family Helvellaceae contain varying levels of monomethylhydrazine (MMH).
+Although MMH can be removed by boiling in a well-ventilated area, consumption of any MMH-producing mushroom is not advisable (as with G. esculenta).
+Roger Phillips lists the species as poisonous.